Success for Survivors Scholarship

 2018 Scholarship Application

-You can find the application here.
-The Success for Survivors Scholarship application deadline is February 2, 2018!
-Applicants can mail completed applications to GFWC headquarters at:
+The Success for Survivors Scholarship application deadline was February 2, 2018!
+Last year’s application can be found here.
+Completed applications were sent to GFWC headquarters at:

 Attn: Success for Survivors Scholarship